Azure/cortana-intelligence-price-optimization/Manual Deployment Guide/README.md

   - Click on **Sql_Query_on_Parquet_Files_Example.ipynb** to open the example notebook, which contains a toy example of how to run sql query against the Parquet file versions of the two result datasets.
   - Replace the adl_name <Azuredatalakestore-Name> on the line 1 of the first cell with the one we created in step 2.
   - Click on the first cell, and Click **Cell** on the top and select **Run Cells**.
 The codes in the first cell will ingest the two Parquet files and register them as temporary tables.
   - Then use the same way to run the second and third cell.
-Any cells using [`%%sql` magic](<https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-apache-spark-jupyter-notebook-kernels#parameters-supported-with-the-sql-magic>) are able to run the **SQL queries** on the registerd temporary tables.
+Any cells using [`%%sql` magic](<https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-apache-spark-jupyter-notebook-kernels#parameters-supported-with-the-sql-magic>) are able to run the **SQL queries** on the registered temporary tables.
 You can write your own customized queries for post analysis.
 The sample SQL queries select the first 10 records in the **Aggregated Sales Data** and **Optimization Result Data**, and you can also see various visualization of the query result by choosing a different **Type** other than **Table**.

 ### How to Access Text Files
 The **Text file** versions for **Aggregated Sales Data** and **Optimization Result Data** are respectively **aggregated_sales_data.csv** and **opt_data.csv**